Restaurant Staff Scheduling Tips to Cut Labor Costs in 2025

 If you project 20 pizzas, then one additional server, line cook, and cashier are required.
 That said, you want to pay attention and not rely solely on your calculations.
 If you notice variations between staff numbers and units sold, note the variables that are different (such as different hours of the day, hours of the week, or a specific employee’s productivity rates), and adapt your schedule accordingly.

-Employee Productivity Reports for Scheduling
+How Employee Productivity Reports Can Power Better Restaurant Staff Scheduling Tips

 Each employee has strengths and weaknesses for their job and seeing how these differences affect your bottom line helps create a more cohesive schedule.
 Look for variations in units sold while different teams are on the schedule.
 Tracking productivity will not only help with scheduling but will also help with the following: